 Ian Tupling: Appointed December 2014 – Previously long term Vice Chair of Lowther & District HA.
 Close involvement with Rural Housing provision and issues, and a Director of Eden Community Alarms.

 Fra Cooke: Appointed March 2015 – Experience as a Board Member and Chair of a wide range of commercial and not for profit organisations over 20 years.
 Experienced in strategy development, organisational change and financial management and control including from a management perspective in the oil and gas sector.

 Simon Hunt: Appointed March 2015 – A chartered accountant with 15 years post qualification experience.
 A creative leader who has worked and volunteered at a senior level in the public, charity and private sectors.
 Extensive experience in strategic planning and change management.

 Rev David Wood: Appointed January 2016 -Former dairy-herdsman and van driver, now vicar of four parishes around Ullswater.
 Director of Eden Community Alarms for about 11 years, the last two as Chairman before the merger with EIL.
-Also a parish councillor on Barton council.
+Also a Parish Councillor on Barton Parish Council.

 Bob Clark OBE: Appointed January 2016 – Formerly Chief Executive of Cumbria Rural Enterprise Agency with extensive knowledge of rural and economic development and the need for more businesses and affordable housing to retain a working population in rural Cumbria.

 Anne Cradock: Appointed July 2016 – Member of EHA Scrutiny panel from 2012 – 2016.
-Former Physical Ed. teacher, advisor, lecturer and consultant working for over 30 years with disabled people in sport in schools and communities.
-Still volunteering as a Boccia referee and for other disability sport organisations in Cumbria and around England.
+Former Physical Education teacher, advisor, lecturer and consultant working for over 30 years with disabled people in sport in schools and communities.
+Still volunteering as a Boccia Referee and for other disability sport organisations in Cumbria and around England.